avi0807/TinyGPT/README.md

 ## Inference & Sampling

-Three sampling strategies are implemented:
+Sampling strategies implemented:

 - **Temperature** — divides logits before softmax.
 Lower = safer/more repetitive; higher = more random/creative.
 - **Top-K** — keep only the K highest-probability tokens.
 - **Top-P (nucleus)** — keep the smallest set of tokens whose cumulative probability exceeds `p`.
+- **Repetition penalty** — already-generated tokens have their logits scaled down (penalty `1.3`) to reduce looping and repeated phrases.

+`top_p` is auto-derived from the temperature (≈ 0.80 → 0.95 across the slider) so a single control adjusts everything.
 Generation stops early when the model emits `<|endoftext|>`.

 ---